 The sap can cause serious skin and eye irritation on contact, as well as severe gastric distress if ingested. [source]

-Is Euphorbia trigona Really A Tree?
+Is The African Milk Tree Really A Tree?

 These big succulents outdoors are tree-like.
-They can grow as high as nine feet, and grow in a characteristic “candelabra” shape giving them the appearance of a tree.
+They can grow as high as 9′ feet and grow in a characteristic “candelabra” shape giving them the appearance of a tree.

 - Candelabra Euphorbia

 - Euphorbia cactus

 You can control the plant’s growth somewhat by cutting or breaking off stems, which you can plant in their own pots, using a light, sandy soil to grow more “trees” to share with friends.

 How To Propagate Euphorbia Trigona